 According to these two examples, you can see, if you are someone for big goal setting or not.
 Nevertheless, things can change during a lifetime.

 When you failed in the past with your big goals, then you may think to go with the step-by-step goals.
 How to do this?
 Here I share a way to do this.
 For example, you want to start an online business, and in the end, you want to make a living with it.

 The first step could be that you sign on for a course or education community where you learn over the next three months the basic steps about online marketing.
 During this time, you simply focus on learning the skills they teach and applying the homework.

 The second step will be the next logical outcome from what you learned in the first one.
 To make sure that you stay on track is to write down a goal for each week and work on it until it's finished.
 When it takes longer than work longer on it, when you finished earlier, set a new weekly goal.
 In this way, you are not overwhelmed, and that helps to stay motivated.

 Another important thing is to reward yourself for every achieved weekly goal.
-That could be to go out for a special dinner with your spouse, or that you buy something for you or whatever you like to reward yourself.
+That could be to go out for a special dinner with your spouse, or that you buy something for yourself or whatever you like to reward yourself.

-Conclusion About Big Goal Setting
+Conclusion About Goal Setting

 It depends on the personality you are if big goal setting works for you.
 As I mentioned above, the way you achieved things in the past will probably be the way to go in the future.
-I think it’s important that you get clear what type of person you are.
-Then go the way that works best for you and don’t let your dreams destroyed because someone said you could achieve our dreams only in one way.
+I think it's important that you get clear what type of person you are.
+Then go the way that works best for you and don't let your dreams be destroyed because someone said you could achieve your dreams only in one way.